ImageMagick/highway/g3doc/quick_reference.md

 `MaxLanes(d)` returns a (potentially loose) upper bound on `Lanes(d)`, and is implemented as a constexpr function.

-The actual lane count is guaranteed to be a power of two, even on SVE hardware where vectors can be a multiple of 128 bits (there, the extra lanes remain unused).
+The actual lane count is guaranteed to be a power of two, even on SVE.
 This simplifies alignment: remainders can be computed as `count & (Lanes(d) - 1)` instead of an expensive modulo.
 It also ensures loop trip counts that are a large power of two (at least `MaxLanes`) are evenly divisible by the lane count, thus avoiding the need for a second loop to handle remainders.

 `d` lvalues (a tag, NOT actual vector) are obtained using aliases: